-- Each Student has the right to pursue an education - Each Student has the right to express opinions verbally or in writing - Each Student has the right to expect that the school will be a safe place for all students to gain an education - Each Student has the right to expect to assist in making decisions concerning his own educational goals. - Each student has the right to be represented by an active student government selected by free student elections - In cases of suspension and expulsion, the student who is disciplined has the rights provided by the school code and constitutional due process.
+- 1. Each student has the right to pursue an education. - Each student has the right to express opinions verbally or in writing. - Each student has the right to expect that the school will be a safe place for all students to gain an education. - 4.
+Each student has the right to expect to assist in making decisions concerning his own educational - Each student has the right to be represented by an active student government selected by free student elections. - 6.
+In cases of suspensions and expulsions, the student who is disciplined has the rights provided by the school code and constitutional due process.
 If student witnesses testify in a disciplinary case, student witnesses' names shall not be made public.